 If you are subject to POCA proceedings, please contact us straight away at Ashmans Solicitors.
 The authorities have wide-ranging powers that allow them to freeze and confiscate assets.
 A timely and proactive approach is required to limit the potentially disastrous consequences.
-We represent clients across England and Wales.
 We are available to take your call 24 hours a day, 7 days a week.

 About the Proceeds of Crime Act 2002

 The Proceeds of Crime Act is, as the name suggests, a legal mechanism that allows the authorities to recover ‘the proceeds of crime’.
 This can be anything thought to have been purchased or obtained via criminal activity.
 For example, if someone is convicted of credit card fraud, it may be assumed that their property has been purchased using fraudulently obtained income.
 Under POCA, prosecutors are permitted to pursue these assets and confiscate them on a permanent basis.

 Before POCA was implemented in 2002, the Crown Prosecution Service (CPS) had limited powers of confiscation.
 Now, however, the forfeiture of assets has been extended to include offences ranging from drug trafficking to financial crime.

 Under POCA, the authorities can issue a restraint order while you are released under investigation.
 This will happen if there is any indication that you have benefitted financially from a crime.
 A restraint order freezes your assets, preventing you from transferring funds or accessing your finances.
 The authorities do this to avoid the dissipation of assets, keeping them intact for a future confiscation order.

 Restraint orders can be crippling, as you will be unable to access any money or conduct your business.
 In turn, this can impact connected third parties.
 If this has happened to you, you can ask for the restraint order to be discharged or varied.
 Our defence solicitors can help you with this application.